Arthur Stivaletta

 Arthur Stivaletta, (June 9, 1934 - April 18, 2002) also known as Mr. Wake Up America, was an American political activist and building contractor from Dedham, Massachusetts.

 Personal life

 Stivaletta was born on June 9, 1934, to Joseph J. and Antoinette (née Paldero) Stivaletta.
 He had brothers Albert, Joseph, Paul, Michael, Edward, and Robert.
-He had four children, Deborah, Cheryl, Arthur, and Jay.
+He had four children, Debra, Cheryl, Arthur, and Jay.
 He was friends with Massachusetts Auditor Joseph DeNucci.

 Stivaletta died April 18, 2002, at the Glover Hospital in Needham, Massachusetts and was buried at Brookdale Cemetery.

 Political activism

 Stivaletta considered himself to be an "average American," but others called him a "superpatriot" and a "modern Paul Revere.
 His rallies frequently featured conservative figures such as Bob Hope and Al Capp.
 He received national attention for his efforts.

 Vietnam War

 Several days before Moratorium to End the War in Vietnam, Stivaletta had a dream in which he saw Pope John XXIII, President John F. Kennedy, Abraham Lincoln, and Bob Hope.
 The dream ended with a white dove being chased by a raven carrying an olive branch in its beak.
 He interpreted the dream as a call to wake America up and to warn them of false peacemakers.

 During an October 1969 rally attended by 100,000 protesters on Boston Common to end the war, he dropped thousands of leaflets on the crowd in support of the troops from an airplane overhead.
 In the spring of 1970, he sponsored a "Wake Up America" rally on the Common to support "the Constitution, God and Country."
 The rally, which was hosted by Hope, attracted a crowd of 65,000 people.

 In the 1970s, Stivaletta campaigned for more pride in the United States and condemned acts he saw as unpatriotic, such as "burning the American flag, waving the Vietcong Flag, and what the SDS and the Weathermen do."
 Bumper stickers and billboard messages he produced were commonly seen during that decade.
 He also sponsored a bracelet campaign to show support for prisoners of war.